One of the untapped opportunities for many ecommerce brands is international SEO.

 What is their offering and how do they market themselves?
 Why is your product better than theirs?
 Crucially, if it’s not, make it so.
 Look at what they’re doing, and do it better: your website, USPs, strategy etc. all of these need to exceed theirs as they potentially have the advantage of being local.

-For us at Amara, for resource purposes, we chose to target the USA and Australia first.
+For us, for resource purposes, we chose to target the USA and Australia first.
 Our key reasons for this:

 - We didn’t have the resource to handle non-English enquiries